 POLA is a leading D&I company that promotes high-level D&I not only in Japan but also globally.
-In addition to the company fostering a D&I-driven corporate culture, every employee is actively involved as an individual responsible for promoting D&I. POLA's D&I philosophy is reflected in all aspects of its services, operations and corporate organization and is now spreading outside the Company as well.
+In addition to the company fostering a D&I-driven corporate culture, every employee is actively involved as an individual responsible for promoting D&I. POLA's D&I philosophy is reflected in all aspects of its services, operations and corporate organization and is now spreading outside the Company as well to unsuitability, we identified and confronted the unsuitability of the sales representative system for each business under our existing framework, then engaged in backcasting to propose optimal themes for change.
+Although it was a training program, the experience of continually asking myself questions, recognizing management issues as my own and proposing processes for implementing change gave me the opportunity to make changes in my own daily work.